dipudl/Interactive-Dictionary-and-Paragraph-Autocorrect/README.md

-"Interactive Dictionary and Paragraph Autocorrect" is a C programming project developed by Dipu Dahal, Anupam Bhattarai and Jagadish Shrestha.
+"Interactive Dictionary and Paragraph Autocorrect" is a GUI based C programming project developed by Dipu Dahal, Anupam Bhattarai and Jagadish Shrestha.
+It consists of a 'dictionary' program with text-to-speech and 'paragraph autocorrect' program.

 **************************************
 All the required details and instructions are given in "final-report.pdf".